-The medium sized furniture could be the senior managers and project managers.
-Small furniture are typically the new hires and various executives of the company.
+The medium-sized furniture could be the senior managers and project managers.
+Small furniture is typically the new hires and various executives of the company.

-You may be interviewing for a vice president position, for example, but if this company has a top-heavy structure, they might prefer a candidate who is more of learner than a leader.
-This is because, that would allow the existing leaders to groom you into a future leader.
+You may be interviewing for a vice president position, for example, but if this company has a top-heavy structure, they might prefer a candidate who is more of a learner than a leader.
+This is because that would allow the existing leaders to groom you into a future leader.

 So, even though you may have an impressive leadership record, you could choose to present that indirectly–perhaps as an achievement rather than a marker of seniority.